-Late submission of assessment tasks may be penalised at the following maximum rate:
+Late submission of assessment tasks will be penalised at the following maximum rate:

-- 5% (of the assessment task's identified value) per day for the first two days from the date identified as the due date for the assessment task.
+5% (of the assessment task's identified value) per day for the first two days from the date identified as the due date for the assessment task

-- 10% (of the assessment task's identified value) for the third day - 20% (of the assessment task's identified value) for the fourth day and subsequent days up to and including seven days from the date identified as the due date for the assessment task.
+10% (of the assessment task's identified value) for the third day

+20% (of the assessment task's identified value) for the fourth day and subsequent days up to and including seven days from the date identified as the due date for the assessment task

-- A result of zero is awarded for an assessment task submitted after seven days from the date identified as the due date for the assessment task.
+A result of zero is awarded for an assessment task submitted seven days from the date identified as the due date for the assessment task.
 Weekdays and weekends are included in the calculation of days late.

-To request an extension you must contact your course coordinator to negotiate an outcome.
+To request an extension, you must contact your Course Coordinator and supply the required documentation to negotiate an outcome.